 Grading System: The grading in masters programme is based on 1-2 mid-semester examinations and 1 end of the semester examination.
 The distribution of marks for each paper (except dissertation) is as follows:

 Mid-semester examination: 25 marks

 End of semester Theory Examination (3 hour duration): 75 marks

 End of semester Practical Examination (6 hour duration): 50 marks

-A total of 78 seats are available for admission.
-In addition 10 supernumerary seats are available for various categories.
+A Total of 98 seats are available for admission.
+In addition some supernumerary seats are available for various categories as per GOI rules.
 The detailed distribution of the seats in respective categories is shown below:

 The M.Sc. course at Department of Botany is one of the most sought after course in the country.
 The number of applications received vis-a-vis the number of seats in last 8 years clearly shows that the course is becoming more and more popular every year.